Highlights

 If you spend most winters dreading the next snowstorm, you already know that preventing ice dams from forming on your gutters is an uphill battle.
 Installing an insulated and heated cord through your gutters—known as a heated gutter system—can aid in the fight against damaging ice formation and improve attic ventilation.
-Between materials and installation, the cost of heated gutter systems ranges from $13 to $26 per linear foot, including professional installation—but not including the cost of new gutters themselves.
+The cost of heated gutter systems ranges from $13 to $26 per linear foot, including professional installation and materials—but not including the cost of new gutters themselves.

-According to HomeAdvisor, the cost of heating cable installation either on your roof or your gutters varies depending on where you live.
-The severity of the weather, the slope of your roof, and of course, the size of your home, affect the price.
+The cost of heating cable installation either on your roof or your gutters depends on where you live.
+The severity of the weather, the slope of your roof, and of course, the size of your home will affect the price.
 You may also find higher prices in areas where heated gutters are less common and therefore more of a niche installation.

 When checking out the numbers below, keep in mind that the average home has between 150 and 200 square feet of gutters that require heating.